Why Training More Often Isn’t Always Better?

 Overtraining vs Progress: The Hidden Trade‑Off

-Sometimes more training feels more like progress, but the body doesn’t agree.
+Sometimes more training feels like more progress, but the body doesn't agree.
 Overtraining is defined as doing more physical exercise or at a higher intensity than your body can recover from.
+The result is not gains, but rather stagnation or even a decline.

 Also Read: Is Creatine Suitable For Beginners?